greiman/ChNil/README.md

 http://www.chibios.org/dokuwiki/doku.php

-The code is version 2.0.0 from a recent, Jan 2017, trunk version of ChibiOS.
+The code is Nil version 2.0.0 from Stable Version 17.6 of ChibiOS.

 The API is considerably different than the original version of Nil.
 It is now very much like ChibiOS/RT.